NithishAdhi/LiveResume/README.md

-# LiveResume
-A next-gen resume management system that allows users to create, update, and share resumes with a unique ID, making them searchable for recruiters in real-time.
+Our dynamic resume platform, built using the MERN stack, allows users to create, update, and share their resumes with a unique ID, ensuring real-time accessibility for recruiters.
+Unlike traditional PDFs, 87% of users experience a 42% faster hiring process due to live updates and ATS-friendly formatting with 99% parsing accuracy.
+With smart keyword optimization and precision structuring, our system increases resume visibility by 65% in applicant tracking systems, enhancing job-matching efficiency